Jonathan Deacon | BVM&S, CertSAS, MRCVS

 Kerry Warren | RVN, Head Nurse Primary Care

-Kerry joined us in February 2009 as a trainee veterinary nurse and gained her qualification in veterinary nursing in 2014, following on Kerry was promoted to Head Nurse in July 2019
+Kerry joined us in February 2009 as a Trainee veterinary nurse and gained her qualification in veterinary nursing in 2014, following on Kerry was promoted to Head Nurse in July 2019

 Kerry is a self-confessed computer nerd and has a large input in dealing with all the technical equipment involved in our practice.
-She also plays a large part in organising the dental team at Moorview.
+She also has a large part in organising the dental team at Moorview.